and select Option 2

 - How do I know what textbooks or other classroom items I need?

 - What happens when it is time for graduation?

 - What is the English Proficiency Requirement?

 Distance learning is an instructional setting in which instructors and learners are removed by time or place from the source of instruction.
-Online courses at Allegany College of Maryland are offered through the Internet via course delivery tool called BlackBoard.
+Online courses at Allegany College of Maryland are offered through the Internet via course delivery tool called Brightspace.

 Online courses are similar to classroom courses.
 Online students attend class, study and learn at times convenient to their schedules.
 However, online students are not free of time constraints.
 Online courses have specific deadlines for assignments and tests.